Please note, this article is for education and advice on the available funding options only. We are unfortunately unable to accept loans at this time

 Generally, councils base grant funding for further education on your personal circumstances, with most money set aside for those from disadvantaged backgrounds or facing financial hardship.

 Contact your local authority to enquire about the possibility of further education funding.

 Advanced Learner Loan Bursary Fund

 If you’re eligible to receive an Advanced Learner Loan, you may also be able to apply for more funding from the associated Bursary Fund.
 Available to learners from certain backgrounds or with special requirements, bursaries start at £300 and you don’t need to pay it back.

 To receive a one-off payment from the Bursary Fund, you’ll first need to successfully apply for an Advanced Learner Loan and enrol on a Level 3, 4, 5 or 6 course.
 You can use the money to cover your tuition fees, or for things like childcare and travel.

 Scholarships are surprisingly common at different colleges and training institutes around the UK, with funding and support available for a range of different courses.
-Some scholarship schemes are very specific and are designed to encourage students from different backgrounds to consider entering further education.
+Some scholarship schemes are very specific and are designed to encourage students from diverse backgrounds to consider entering further education.

-If you’re interesting in applying for a scholarship, there are two tools that can help your search: Scholarship Search and Scholarship Hub.
+If you’re interested in applying for a scholarship, there are two tools that can help your search: Scholarship Search and Scholarship Hub.
 These sites essentially collate all available scholarships into one place, so you can see what’s available.

 We hope this guide helps you access the education you need to pursue your goals for the future.
 If you have a question about further education funding or want to learn more about studying with Oxbridge, our learning advisers are on hand to help.
 Visit the homepage or call us on 0121 630 3000 to find out more.